ucsd-cse110-sp23/cse-110-project-team-10/README.md

 # AudioGPT

 ## Introduction
-AudioGPT is a voice-interactive front-end application for OpenAI's ChatGPT.
-This application empowers users to interact with ChatGPT using their voice, making the AI model more accessible and convenient to use.
+AudioGPT is a voice-interactive front-end application for OpenAI's ChatGPT and Whisper API.
+This application empowers users to interact with ChatGPT using their voice through Whisper, making the AI model more accessible and convenient to use.

 ## Features
 - **Voice Input**: Utilize your microphone to ask questions or provide input to the ChatGPT model.